Telework and Energy

 modes of travel (mass transit, car and van pools); more fuel-efficient

-vehicles (such as the Toyota Prius); and alternative fuels (ethanol,
+vehicles (such as the Toyota Prius or the Tesla); and alternative fuels (ethanol,

 methanol) or energy carriers (hydrogen or batteries).
 All of these,